The Markham New Horizons Band wraps up the year with a Christmas concert on Tuesday, Dec. 17.

-“We don’t charge anything because we want to be accessible for the members, for the public to share the music we make,” said director Soah Lu.
-“We want this to be community-centered and give back to the community and to make community.”
+“We don’t charge anything because we want to be accessible for the members, for the public to share the music we make,” director Soah Lu said.
+“We want this to be community-centered and give back to the community.”

 The band has already made a significant contribution whether it’s helpings adults to learn and/or hone their instrument skills or raising money for organizations such as Markham Pregnancy Centre.
 Since it began in January 2018, the group has grown to around 20 members.
 Of the adults, it’s a mix of ages from recently retired to people in the ‘70s, and many have no musical background.